BlockstreamResearch/bip-frost-dkg/README.md

 Recovering a device that has participated in a DKG session then requires just the device seed and the recovery data, the latter of which can be obtained from any cooperative participant (or the coordinator), or from an untrusted backup provider.

-In summary, ChillDKG incorporates solutions for both secure channels and consensus, and simplifies backups in practice.
+These features make ChillDKG usable in a wide range of applications.
-As a result, it fits a wide range of application scenarios, and due to its low overhead, we recommend ChillDKG even secure communication channels or a consensus mechanism (e.g., a BFT protocol or a reliable broadcast mechanism) is readily available.
+As a consequence of this broad applicability, there will necessary be scenarios in which specialized protocols need less communication overhead and fewer rounds, e.g., when setting up multiple signing devices in a single location.

 In summary, we aim for the following design goals:
 - **Standalone**: ChillDKG is fully specified, requiring no external secure channels or consensus mechanism.